 All documents except for the portfolio will be submitted digitally through the UIC Office of Graduate Admissions online application portal.
-Application requirements will remain the same; applicants planning to apply for 2013–2014 should reference the application checklist below to begin their preparations.
-This year especially, applicants are encouraged to submit their initial online application as soon as possible, which will provide the maximum amount of time for applicants and recommenders to upload all other supporting credentials.
+Applicants planning to apply for 2014–2015 should reference the application checklist below to begin their preparations.
+Applicants are encouraged to submit their initial online application as soon as possible, which will provide the maximum amount of time for applicants and recommenders to upload all other supporting credentials.
 If an application is submitted online on the day of the deadline, it will not allow enough time for all the application components to be processed before that deadline.

 Financial aid awards available through the School of Architecture are merit based.